 When you are at a store and looking to restock your truck, a general rule of thumb is to shop the exterior areas of the store, that is where most of the healthiest foods are located.
 This usually consists of your meats, fruits, vegetables, dairy, and water.
 If at all possible, stay away from the interior isles that contain your unhealthy fats, carbs, sugar, sodium, and numerous other artificial flavors, sweeteners and preservatives.

 When choosing to eat at a restaurant, try to order a meal that gives you a good balance of meats and vegetables.
+If you can, try and find a health food restaurant but if this isn’t an option, make the best choices you can.
 Order your source of protein baked or grilled, not fried.
 If you stop for fast food, skip the burger and fries and go for a salad instead.
 After you focus on the type of food you eat, focus on the amount of food you are eating.
 Portion control is important, try to keep your servings to roughly the size of your fist.
 In a 24 hour period, do your best to have two meals that consist of 1 source of meat (protein) and 2 sources of vegetables (carbs).
 The serving size of each item should be no bigger than your fist.

 A proven approach to a healthier diet is eating smaller meals more frequently.
 However, that is not always possible in the life of a driver, so, you have to do the best you can.
 Try to get in a healthy breakfast and a healthy dinner before you start your shift and after your shift ends.
 Between those two times, if it has been 3+ hours since the last time you have eaten and you are not driving, get something to eat.
 Things that you can keep in your refrigerator or in your truck are raw carrots, broccoli, tomatoes, celery, peas, and green beans.
 Grocery stores sell each of these items already cut, cleaned, and prepackaged.
 Cheese sticks, plain Greek yogurt, protein bars, protein shakes, and deli meat are good sources of protein that do not take up a lot of room and can be quickly and easily consumed.
 Stay away from bread, candy, junk food, or anything that is high in fat, carbohydrates, or sugar.